n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 canonical; they should be applied in the order in which they appear in the GSUB table in the font.

-	init
+	init (not used in Devanagari)
 	pres
 	abvs
 	blws
 	psts
 	haln

-The `init` feature replaces word-initial glyphs with special presentation forms.
-Generally, these forms involve removing the headline in-stroke from the left side of the glyph.
+The `init` feature is not used in Devanagari.

 The `pres` feature replaces pre-base-consonant glyphs with special presentations forms.
 This can include consonant conjuncts, half-form